Powerlifting Split for Beginners

 You understand that protein is the building block for muscles and an important macronutrient, but why is protein so popular?
 The deliver rich nutrients to repairing muscles and are easier to digest than whole foods, making them ideal post-workout.

-While protein supplements aren't advised to be a meal replacement, I would rather see someone drink one of these and eat an apple and an orange over eating a McChicken.
+While protein supplements aren't advised to be a meal replacement, I would rather see someone drink one of these and eat an apple & an orange over a cheap snack.

 Some pre-workouts are stimulant-heavy and will give you the kick in the pants you need to get the job done.
-Others focus on providing other essential minerals and contain no stimulants.
+Others focus on providing other essential ingredients for physical performance and contain no stimulants.
 Find a pre-workout that will fit your lifestyle and needs.